 It took a century for the armies to solve the problem of the lethal battlefield.
 The Germans solved it in World War I with their “storm troops” and infiltration tactics.
 Small squads under the command of NCOs and supported by heavy firepower advanced by infiltrating around enemy strong points instead of advancing by walking exposed across the battlefield in waves.
 But this tactic meant that the army commanders could no longer easily control their formations.
 Not just officers but NCOs now had to be resourceful, creative leaders with the skills and the experience and will to adapt to rapidly changing tactical conditions.
 It now was judged worse to remain inactive waiting for orders than to do something, anything, even if it was wrong.
 By 1921 the commander of the German Army, General Hans von Seeckt, established the goal to make

 The Germans were trying to solve a seemingly intractable problem that they had begun to solve in the Great War.
 How do you get junior officers and soldiers to execute the will of senior officers when the senior officers have no way of reviewing the actions of their juniors until it is too late?
 The answer is that you have to train the subordinates, teach them to act and deal with uncertainties and setbacks, and then trust them to do the right thing.
-Thus, just at the height of Taylorism in business and socialism in politics with their doctrine that maximum efficiency in mass production factories or schools or social benefits requires that tasks for workers and welfare state clients to be reduced to simple repetitions requiring no discretion, the German Army, whose “Prussian drill” once trained the soldier in an automaton, abandoned the doctrine of the soldier as food for powder and trained him up to knowledge and responsibility.
+Thus, just at the height of Taylorism in business and socialism in politics with their doctrine that maximum efficiency in mass production factories or schools or social benefits requires that tasks for workers and welfare state clients be reduced to simple repetitions requiring no discretion, the German Army, whose “Prussian drill” once trained the soldier as an automaton, abandoned the doctrine of the soldier as food for powder and trained him up to knowledge and responsibility.
 The army became something more than a system if less than a society.
 It could only win wars by treating its soldiers as human beings, by reducing the domination of system and restoring lifeworld, the culture of esprit de corps and group loyalty, and of trust.

 People relate to each other in just four ways.
 Interaction can be structured with respect to (1) what people have in common, (2) ordered differences, (3) additive imbalances, or (4) ratios.
 When people focus on what they have in common, they are using a model we call Communal Sharing.
 When people construct some aspect of an interaction in terms of ordered differences, the model is Authority Ranking.
 When people attend to additive imbalances, they are framing the interaction in terms of the Equality Matching model.
-When they coordinate their actions according to proportions or rates, the model is Market Pricing.14
+When they coordinate their actions according to proportions or rates, the model is Market Pricing.15

 We can see that the instrumental reason of modern science and modern governance is a highly developed form of Authority Ranking.
 We can see that Communal Sharing is the mode of hunter-gatherer culture or the village communism in the Russian “mir.”
 Equality Matching is the friendly relation of housewives or businessmen that keep a running tally of favors given and received.
 And Market Pricing is the formalization of Equality Matching in complex transactions, typically involving money, that cannot be reduced to a simple give and take.